 In addition to these studies, the transfer student will also need to complete additional general education courses, which can be taken at any accredited two-year or four-year college or university, as long as they are equivalent to UCM's courses.
-Currently, we have program options in Manufacturing, Management, Construction, Electronics, General Technology, Quality Systems.
+Currently, we have program options in Manufacturing, Management, Construction, Electronics, General Technology, Quality Systems, and Virtual Media.

 University of Central Missouri's baccalaureate programs in automotive management, computer-aided drafting and design, construction management, and electronics are accredited by the Association of Technology, Management, and Applied Engineering (ATMAE).